The English Toy Cocker Spaniel is quiet, reserved, and reclusive, but he can have that naughty streak as well.

 Although this breed does not require a lot of activity, he does need some exercise to stay healthy and fit.

 Regular walks are important, but the occasional brisk trot will also be beneficial.
-He might not like it, but he definitely needs it.
+He might not like it, but he needs it.

 Those that have a fenced yard for him will find him chasing balls and other toys.